ndronos/c-nomorph/Adamson-2011/README.md

 no references to Unicode strings or "objects" of any kind;
 what you get is simple arithmetic and logical operations that work on operands of 8, 16, and (maybe) 32 bits.
+C is simple because, at their core, computers are simple.

 (Adamson, 2011)
 ```